mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 ### Publish a course or book

-I created a course about blogging, and I'm proud of the material.
-I wish I'd done more of that.

-When I look around at technology that I find exciting like Zig or Nix, I see such a dearth of long-form educational materials.
-Something I've realized over the years is that I enjoy teaching much more than most developers do.
-I also write so much publicly that I feel more comfortable writing material than most people do.
-Looking back on a lot of the blog posts I wrote this year.

 In 2021, I [said](/solo-developer-year-3/#publish-six-blog-posts-and-one-book) I'd [write a book](https://refactoringenglish.com/) to help developers improve their writing.
 I got 80% through the first chapter, and then TinyPilot absorbed all of my free time that year.
-I still want to write that book.
+I still want to write that book, so if I can reduce my management time, maybe I'll free up writing time.

+I've also been experimenting with [Nix](/tags/nix/) and [Zig](/tags/zig), two technologies that I find exciting but lacking in educational resources.
+Creating a course for technology like that could be a fun way to build my own understanding and to smooth down the learning curve for others entering the community.

 ### Write software for ten working hours per week